iterative/cml/README.md

 ## Example use case
 Below is an example CML workflow.
-On every push, this action reproduces a DVC pipeline that trains a model, saves the trained model file to remote storage, and then generates a CML Report to comparing a performance metric between the current and previous runs.
+On every push, this action reproduces a DVC pipeline that trains a model, saves the trained model file to remote storage, and then generates a CML Report comparing a performance metric between the current and previous runs.
 The environmental variables are configured for AWS remote storage.

 ```yaml
 name: your-workflow-name